Stephanie-Ash/jewellery-art/README.md

 * **ContactMessage** - stores a site user message submitted through the contact form.
 * **FAQ** - stores FAQ questions and answers that the store owner has added to the site.

+### Agile Workflow

+A basic agile strategy has been used when planning and implementing the functionality of this project.
+The project user stories have been added to github as issues and selected user stories moved to milestones for two week iterations which have been tracked on a projet Kanban board.
+The user stories for each iteration have been separated into Must Have, Should Have and Could Have categories.

+Although this approach was useful when it came to ensuring all functionality was implemented, for this project the time required to complete the user stories was somewhat overestimated.
+The Must Have stories were often completed in the first week with all Should Have and Could Have stories completed by the end of the iteration.
+More time spent accurately estimating story points for each user story would be beneficial in the future.

 ## Features

 ### Existing Features